 Cash and cash equivalents primarily consist of cash and demand deposits which are highly liquid.
 The Group considers highly liquid investments that are readily convertible to known amounts of cash and with original maturities from the date of purchase of three months or less to be cash equivalents.
 All cash and cash equivalents are unrestricted as to withdrawal and use.

 Restricted cash

-Restricted cash primarily represents deposits restricted in designated bank accounts for specific uses in relation to certain government grants received.
-The Group presents restricted cash within the ending cash, cash equivalents and restricted cash balance on the consolidated statements of cash flows for all periods presented.
+Restricted cash primarily represent deposits restricted in designated bank accounts for specific uses in relation to certain government grants received.